 1. You think “Yeah, he is good but can I trust him?”

+This is the primary question in your head every time you get into a relationship.
+Even though you are happy in the relationship, the question nags you at every turn.
 “What if he is just pretending to be this good?”
 “What if she is being good to other people as well?”
 The healthy part of the relationship is overshadowed by the constant feeling of distrust and you cannot seem to shake it off.

 2. Taking major decisions for the relationship seems to choke you